Adopt Me! is no slouch at making money, racking up $16 million in revenue mostly from Microtransactions as well as receiving a sponsorship by SCOOB!.

 On April 18, 2018, Pokémon Brick Bronze was taken down, presumably because of a DCMA complaint from Nintendo.
 Justified, as the developers were making real money off copyrighted material that they did not have permission to use.
 The developers later rereleased it as the spiritual successor Loomian Legacy.

 Less justifiably, almost all Pokemon related games were purged in its wake, with only the most obscure games to use Pokemon themes remaining open.
+Even Nintendo games also met this fate, not surprising, as Nintendo is infamous for not being enthusiastic about fanwork.

 Thousands of copyrighted songs submitted to the site were removed starting from June 18th, 2018.
 To try and counteract this, Roblox signed a license agreement with APM Music, providing a massive library of license-free music for developers to use.
 The reactions weren't peaceful.